aureus123/catalogs/tycho2/README.md

 missing in the southern hemisphere (only BD coming from PPM are considered).
 Files *cross_gc.cpp* and *cross_south.cpp* do the cross-identifications between PPM/CD/CPD and UA/L/Lal/GC/ZC/OA/U/G.

-Other further improvements (not done yet) might be to use a better cross-identification algorithm, e.g. that maximizes likelihood between positions and magnitudes when comparing Tycho-2 and a target catalogue, with Hungarian algorithm, see this [paper](https://doi.org/10.1016/j.endm.2018.07.005).
+Further improvements (not done yet) might be to use a better cross-identification algorithm, e.g. that maximizes likelihood between positions and magnitudes when comparing Tycho-2 and a target catalogue, with Hungarian algorithm, see this [paper](https://doi.org/10.1016/j.endm.2018.07.005).